Cloud Security Office Hours Banner

 This is where a local lab genuinely shines: static scanners find every one of these problems from the Terraform files alone - no deploy, no cloud, no cost.

-# Checkov - policy-as-code scanner for Terraform
+# Checkov - a policy-as-code scanner that reads Terraform statically (no deploy, no cloud, no cost)

 python3 -m pip install --user checkov